Quasisymmetric Embeddability of Weak Tangents: Gromov hyperbolic spaces and groups

 A length space $(X, d)$ is called \emph{$\delta$-hyperbolic} (where $\delta \geq 0$) if for any triangle with geodesic sides in $X$, each side of the triangle is contained in the $\delta$-neighborhood of the union of two other sides.
-A finitely generated group $G$ is called \emph{hyperbolic} if there exists a symmetric finite generating set $S$ for $G$ and a positive constant $\delta$ such that the Cayley graph $\Gamma(G,S)$ of $G$ with respect to $S$ is $\delta$-hyperbolic.
-A group $G$ is equipped with the \emph{word metric} with respect to $S$ is equivalent to its Cayley graph $\Gamma(G,S)$ is equipped with the intrinsic metric.
-See \cite{BH99}, \cite{KB02} for a reference of Gromov hyperbolic spaces and groups.
+Recall that the \emph{Cayley graph} $\Gamma(G,S)$ of a finitely generated group $G$ with respect to a symmetric finite generating set $S$ is a graph whose vertex are elements of $G$ and $g_1,g_2 \in G$ is connected if and only if $g_1g_2^{-1} \in S$.
+A finitely generated group $G$ is called \emph{hyperbolic} if there exists a symmetric finite generating set $S$ for $G$ and a $\delta \geq 0$ such that the Cayley graph $\Gamma(G,S)$ of $G$ with respect to $S$ is $\delta$-hyperbolic.
+A group $G$ equipped with the \emph{word metric} with respect to $S$ is equivalent to its Cayley graph $\Gamma(G,S)$ equipped with the intrinsic metric(where each edge has length $1$).
+See \cite{BH99}, \cite{BBI01} and \cite{KB02} for a reference of Gromov hyperbolic spaces and groups.

 Let $(X,d)$ be a metric space and $x,y,p \in X$.
 The \emph{Gromov product} of $x,y$ with respect to $p$ is defined by